-Our Study therefore looks at a woman who became a life giver not by having children but by evangelism.
+We look at a woman who became a life giver not by having children but by evangelism.
 When awakened she testified to her village about what the Lord Jesus Christ had done for her and in so doing had a powerful positive and life changing influence on the people in the village.

-Our Study points us to the one who understood women.
+Jesus understood women.
 He was prepared to leap over the areas that separated Him from this woman and rejected the idea that women are totally unable to understand complicated subjects like theology and religion.

-But note this that Jesus applied His often taught principle, "I did not come to call the righteous to repentance but sinners".
+So, remember Jesus' often taught principle, "I did not come to call the righteous to repentance but sinners".

-There is also a principle in the physical world which also applies to the spiritual world.
+There is a principle in the physical world which also applies to the spiritual world.
 The physician often has to hurt us in order so that he can heal us, and so it is generally always necessary for the Lord to make us feel pain in order to heal us.
-The Lord Jesus Christ therefore has first to bring us to an understanding of who we really are so that the world and we can respond to His offer of mercy and grace.
+The Lord Jesus Christ therefore has first to bring us to an understanding of who we really are, something that is often painful, so that the world and we can respond to His offer of mercy and grace.

-Our Study really will show that the world including us do not understand ourselves and do not understand the peril we are in and that our eternal destiny is at stake.
+The problem is we do not understand ourselves and do not understand the peril we are in and that our eternal destiny is at stake.